Marchand scores in OT, Bruins beat Islanders 2-1 in Game 3 - WTMJ

 After several big hits on both sides, Pastrnak was whistled for slashing on Ryan Pulock, putting the Islanders on their second power play of the game.
 Rask made a spectacular blocker save on Brock Nelson nine minutes in, and then denied Anthony Beauvillier in front less than a minute later.

-Varlamov made a stellar stop on David Krejci’s shot from the left circle with less than six minutes remaining in the middle period, drawing more chants of “Var-ly!” from the crowd.
+Varlamov made a stellar stop on David Krejci’s shot from the left circle with less than six minutes remaining in the middle period.

 Smith, back in the lineup after missing Game 2, gave the Bruins a 1-0 lead 5:52 into the game as he got a pass from Taylor Hall and beat Varlamov high on the glove side from between the circles. it was his second goal of the postseason and came on Boston’s second shot on goal.